 Patient expectations play a pivotal role in shaping a patient’s experience and satisfaction within the health care system.
 These expectations encompass a wide range of factors, including health care accessibility, facilities, and clinicians’ interpersonal and clinical skills.

 Several studies have highlighted the significant impact of patient satisfaction on indicators such as adherence to treatment plans and 30-day readmission rates.
 One study focusing on patients with hypertension found that the more satisfied the patient was with physician-patient communication, the better their adherence and self-care, underscoring the crucial role of patient satisfaction in treatment adherence.
+Multiple studies, including one from PubMed and another from The American Journal of Managed Care, have demonstrated the significant relationship between patient satisfaction and quality measures such as 30-day readmission rates.

 Patients want more personal, more integrated care